Leoo-Gonza/Leoo-Gonza/README.md

 <div id="header" align="center">
    <h1 align="center">Hi there 👋, I'm Leoo-Gonzalez</h1>
    <p align="center">Hello, my name is Leonel González and I am a junior front-end web developer.
    I am passionate about creating functional and visually appealing user interfaces using the latest web development technologies.
    I  have experience in HTML, CSS, and JavaScript.
    I am familiar with front-end development frameworks like React and Vue JS and have a good understanding of accessibility and cross-browser compatibility standards.
-            I am a fast learner and continually strive to improve my web development skills and knowledge.
+   I am a fast learner and continually strive to improve my web development skills and knowledge. </p>
-            I'm an expert at writing clean, organized, and maintainable code, and I'm committed to delivering high-quality work within deadlines.</p>
 </div>